sarthaksharma13/annotationTool_ShapeNet_3D/README.md

-# Annotation tool for 2D annotation of the rendered images from ShapeNet
+# Annotation tool for 3D Model annotation from ShapeNet

 Steps to be followed :